immunefi-team/Bounty_Boosts/ZeroLend/29262 - [SC - Insight] Some users can get more rewards than others whi....md

 # Some users can get more rewards than others while staking for exact same time

-Submitted on Tue Mar 12 2024 06:49:20 GMT-0400 (Atlantic Standard Time) by @oxumarkhatab for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 12th 2024 at 12:49:20 UTC by @oxumarkhatab for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29262